OctaDist/OctaDist/README.md

 # OctaDist
-Octahedral Distortion Analysis: calculating the octahedral distortion parameters. <br/>
+Octahedral Distortion Analysis: determining the structural distortion of octahedral complex. <br/>
 This program was written in Python 3.7.2 and tested on PyCharm 2018.3.2 (Community Edition).

 ## Linux OS